integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 If your experience using 3DS did not meet your expectations, it's time to try the BulletProof 3DS difference.
 - Control the customer checkout experience.
 - 3DS Settings that allow a truly frictionless, intuitive, and lightning-fast customer checkout.
-- Lock in the level or BulletProof 3DS protection to secure against chargebacks.
+- Lock in the level of the BulletProof 3DS protection to secure against chargebacks.
 - User-friendly 3DS solution that requires no programming skills and is easy to set up.
 - Understand 3DS transaction results through detailed reporting.
 - Responsive tech support and assistance for our plugin and gateway.